Shopify/twine/README.md

 Twine comes as `dist/twine.js` and `dist/twine.min.js` in this repo and in the bower package.

+Twine is also available as a gem.
+In your Gemfile, add `gem 'twine-rails'` and include it in your `application.js` manifest via `//= require twine`

 ## Usage

 Twine can be initialized simply with the following: